 Cuckoo pint growing amongst wild garlic

 Wild garlic could be confused with a few poisonous plants.
-Cuckoo Pint or Lords and Ladies (Arum maculatum) often grows amongst wild garlic, it burns the mouth due to the oxalates it contains and could make the throat swell and obstruct breathing.
-So forage each leaf with care, checking as you go.
+Cuckoo Pint or Lords and Ladies (Arum maculatum) is a common plant that often grows amongst wild garlic.
+It burns the mouth due to the oxalates it contains and could make the throat swell and obstruct breathing.
+So pick each wild garlic leaf individually care, checking as you go.

 Cuckoo Pint has arrow-head shaped leaves, although be aware that the two pointed ‘tails’ on either side of the leaf stalk may not be developed when the leaves are young.
-The leaf veins of cuckoo pint are in a ‘network’, whereas the veins of wild garlic are parallel – and wild garlic has the distinctive garlic smell, of course.
+The leaf veins of cuckoo pint are arranged in a ‘network’, whereas the veins of wild garlic are parallel – and wild garlic leaves have a distinctive garlic smell, of course.

 The leaves of highly poisonous Lily-of-the-Valley (Convallaria majalis) look similar to wild garlic, but there are two leaves per stalk growing from the rhizome, whereas wild garlic only has a single leaf on each stalk arising from the bulb.
 The less widespread but deadly Autumn Crocus (Colchicum autumnale) produces its leaves in spring too, but they’re thicker and glossier, more like a garden hyacinth.

-When picking wild garlic, take only as much as you need and spread your harvest by taking a few leaves from each plant, minding your step as some woodland plants, such as native bluebells, are sensitive to trampling.
+When picking wild garlic, take only as much as you need and spread your harvest by taking a leaf or two from each plant, minding your step as some woodland plants, such as native bluebells, are sensitive to trampling.
 Wild garlic flowers are an early nectar source for butterflies and bees, so take care not to take too many from one spot.

 The plant is an ‘ancient woodland’ indicator species, which means if it’s found along with enough other indicator plants, which include rowan, yellow archangel, wood sorrel, snowdrops and wood anemones, there’s a good chance the woodland is over 400 years old.

-Although they’re edible, I don’t take wild garlic bulbs from the wild as it’s illegal to uproot plants without the landowner’s permission, it prevents the plant from regenerating, and in any case they’re small and fiddly to clean.
+Although they’re edible, I don’t take wild garlic bulbs from the wild as it’s illegal to uproot plants without the landowner’s permission, it prevents the plant from regenerating and they’re small and fiddly to clean.
 In the right conditions, wild garlic can be persuaded to grow in some gardens, but beware as it can get quite invasive.

 Wild garlic flower buds

-Always use good plant identification books to identify your foraged finds to 100% certainty before eating them, and if you’re still not sure exactly what to look for, come on a foraging course!
+Always use good identification books to identify your foraged finds to 100% certainty before eating them – if in doubt, leave it out!
+And if you’re still not sure exactly what to look for, come on a foraging course with an expert.

 Discover more about identifying and cooking with wild edible plants on a Wild Feast foraging & cookery course.
 Get wild food and drink tips and updates on course dates on Facebook, or sign up for my e-newsletter (option to unsubscribe at any time).